There is a real need for strong, authentic and progressive-thinking leaders in the world right now.

 During these times of hostility, destruction and uncertainty, there has probably never been a time in the history of the world for leaders to stand up and be the example of how people in the world can collaborate together.

 Here’s the good news — leadership does not have to be defined by our position or status.
-We are all leaders in some way, whether it is taking care of our home life, leading a small team or contributing to our community in some way.
-And with more focus and commitment, we can all become better leaders.
+We’re all leaders in some way, whether it is taking care of our home life, leading a small team or contributing to our community in some way.
+With more focus and commitment, we can all become better leaders.

-Becoming a better leader does not necessarily mean we must have a strong platform or a global presence.
-It can simply mean we are choosing to do the best we can to make a difference in our own unique way.
+Becoming a better leader doesn’t necessarily mean we must have a strong platform or a global presence.
+It can simply mean we’re choosing to do the best we can to make a difference in our own unique way.
 We tend to be drawn to those who inspire us to become better in all aspects of our lives.
 When we decide to become better leaders ourselves, we also inspire others to do the same.

 Just like with anything in life, if we want to become better at anything, it will require dedicated focus, discipline and a commitment to improvement over a sustained period of time.